-Please feel able to contact any of us, or for administrative matters, Diane Matthews, our PA, if you have any queries.
+Please feel able to contact any of us, or for administrative matters, Diane Matthews, the Designated Officer for vacancies, at the Bishop's Office, if you have any queries.
 In the meantime, we will continue to pray and ask God's blessing on you as you enter this period of transition.